If you’re looking for a reliable DIY guide for starting an LLC in Maine, look no further.

 You may think that an individual registered agent would need specialized training or experience, but this isn’t the case.
 Anyone can serve as your registered agent, as long as they are a Maine resident, have a physical address in the state, and are at least 18 years old.

-Third parties like attornies, accountants, and consultants are wise choices, but family and friends are options too.
+Third parties like attorneys, accountants, and consultants are wise choices, but family and friends are options too.
 You can even serve as your own LLC’s agent, provided you meet the state’s requirements.

 Registered Agent Service

-It can be a lot easier, though, to use an LLC formation service like IncFile or Northwest Registered Agent, so we highly recommend it.
+It can be a lot easier, though, to use an LLC formation service like ZenBusiness (or even IncFile and Northwest Registered Agent), so we highly recommend it.
 Not only will they take care of business formation requirements, but they’ll also include a free registered agent service.
-Or, if you’d rather start your Maine LLC on your own, you can use a national registered agent service to cover your agent duties.
+Or, if you’d rather start your LLC on your own, you can use registered agent services to cover your agent duties.

 During the life of your LLC you may, at some point, need to change your registered agent.
 Perhaps you want to switch from an individual to a professional service, or maybe your existing registered agent resigns.
 Either way, you’ll want to make the change as soon as possible because operating without an agent on file can lead to administrative dissolution.